 In 1991, a Secretary for History & Archives was appointed by the Council of the Institute to initiate a focused program that would help to increase awareness of the engineer’s role in Canadian development.
 Steps were also taken to collect, analyse and store archival material reflecting the activities of EIC over the years and, when active, its regions, branches and committees.
 Research was initiated into the evolution of the Institute as a whole, as well as into the development of other engineering-related institutions in Canada and abroad and into the technical side of engineering generally.
 The submission for publication and/or archival purposes of career-based autobiographical material by senior and retired engineers was also encouraged.
 Since the EIC Council approved their publication in 1995, a series of Working Papers in these fields has been in preparation.
 Those published so far are listed and their contents described elsewhere in this sub-section of the website.
 EIC also took the lead in supporting a profession-wide committee to make recommendations to the Historic Sites and Monuments Board of Canada with regard to nationally significant engineering achievements.
 The EIC Life Members’ Organization and the Member Societies within the EIC Federation were helpful in the development of this program.

-In June 1999, as part of a general revision of EIC's by-laws, the Council decided to establish a Standing Committee for History & Archives whose terms-of-reference would absorb the duties of the H&A Secretary and the profession-wide committee.
-The Council decided that the membership of the new SCH&A would include representatives of the EIC and its Member Societies and the Life Members' Organization, as well as several non-EIC 'learned' societies and a number of professional historians associated with the engineering field.
+In June 1999, as part of a general revision of EIC’s by-laws, the Council decided to establish a Standing Committee for History & Archives whose terms-of-reference would absorb the duties of the H&A Secretary and the profession-wide committee.
+The Council decided that the membership of the new SCH&A would include representatives of the EIC and its Member Societies and the Life Members’ Organization, as well as several non-EIC ‘learned’ societies and a number of professional historians associated with the engineering field.
 It would be chaired by the Institute representative.
 The terms-of-reference that had been developed for the Committee were approved by the Council in March 2000 and the full Committee met for the first time in June to develop the elements of its program and projects for the year or more ahead.
-The thrust of these activities will coincide with the Institute's Vision Statement.
-The Committee will also:
+The thrust of these activities are to coincide with the Institute’s Vision Statement.
+The Committee is also to: